Disappearance of Nyleen Marshall: Phone calls and letters

 On November 27, 1985, two years after Marshall's disappearance, an anonymous phone call was placed to the National Missing and Unidentified Persons System from a man claiming to have abducted Marshall.
 Two months later, in early 1986, a typewritten letter was sent to law enforcement in Wisconsin from an anonymous man claiming he had picked up "a girl named Kay."
 This letter included details about Marshall's disappearance that had never been released to the public; one detective described him as being "privy to things that a normal person would not have access to."
 The writer of the letter explained that he had a good "investment income" and worked from home, where he homeschooled Kay.
 He also claimed to travel frequently with her throughout the United States, Canada, and the United Kingdom.
 He claimed that though he knew her family missed her, he loved her and could not return her.
 The letter was postmarked from Madison, Wisconsin.
-Around the same time, an anonymous caller claiming to be the writer of the letter placed several phone calls to Child Find of America, a national missing children's non-profit in New York.
+Around the same time, an anonymous caller claiming to be the writer of the letter placed several phone calls to Child Find of America, a national missing children's non-profit organization in New York.

 The phone calls made to Child Find were traced to several phone booths, including one located near a pharmacy in Edgerton, Wisconsin.
 Law enforcement disclosed that information relayed from the caller and in the letter suggested Marshall was a victim of sexual abuse.

 Excerpts of the letters that were shown during the case's 1990 airing on Unsolved Mysteries read: